markd2/RandomLearning/ideas.md

 * Recipe accumulator
 * Photography diary
 * area restaurant traxor (Lemme go and visit everybody and give my reviews.
 Maybe trace out an area on a map with a finger for "show me all the foodage in this region)
+* create crostic from photo
+* Swift Composable Architecture (TCA) visualizer (what are the reducers doing, etc)
+* TIME BOXXY
+* pipedream-style puzzle
+* heart rate sequeince overlaid with exercise, choose where workout has ended to see your actual post-workout recovery rate, no matter where that happened.

 ### BASIC peculiar